steve303/dataviz-countryAdvancement/README.md

-## Country Advancement D3.js Visualization (education, employment, health)
+## Country Advancement D3.js Visualization (Education, Employment, Health)

 ### Top 10 Countries with Largest Percent Increase in GDP per Capita from 2000-2019
 GDP per Capita is an important metric but relying on one number can be misleading.